rjabdurrahman/thisiswcag/README.md

 This project is aimed at conveying facts.
 Tests should strive to avoid personal preferences for identifying accessibility failures.

+## Changelog
+This checklist is a living document where tests can change regularly, consult the changelog for details.

 ## License
 MIT Licensed.
 Copyright (c) CANAXESS 2021.